Indic Justice – The need to rediscover or reinvent?

 The Indic model of justice, crime and law

-Evidence of a different Indic system goes far back in history – to Lipit Ishtar, Hittite laws, Hammurabi et al. As far back as 4000 years back in history.
+Evidence of a different Indic system goes far back in history.
+To Lipit Ishtar, Hittite laws, Hammurabi et al. At least as far back as 4000 years back in history.
 Indian kings did not deliver justice.
 It was done at the local level by panchayats पंचायत.
 Indian justice systems did not rely on imprisonment or executions or the police to control crime!

 The answer – the world’s most stable marriage system and the extended family-social structures took care of the wayward.